Best Golf Balls for Beginners 2025 (Top Picks After Testing)

 Spin rate is essential for control.
 Regardless of the distance, spin rate helps stop the ball on the green or helps control your pitch and chip shots with more authority.

-Two-piece golf balls struggle to generate high spin rates, even if they are marked as soft golf balls with better greenside control.
+Two-piece golf balls struggle to generate high spin rates, even though they are often marketed as soft golf balls with improved greenside control.

-These golf balls have tougher outer layers, mainly to make the ball more durable and last longer.
-While these balls don’t offer the best performance, they provide more bang for the buck for value-seeking golfers.
+These golf balls have tougher outer layers, primarily to increase their durability and extend their lifespan.
+While these golf balls don’t offer the best performance, they provide more bang for the buck for value-seeking golfers.

 On multi-piece golf balls with a softer urethane outer layer, the ball will generate high spin rates on shots inside 150 yards.

-When the golfer uses a wedge with sharp, clean grooves, the player can expect a high spin that stops quickly on the green.
+When the golfer uses a wedge with sharp, clean grooves, they can expect high spin that stops quickly on the green.

 Tip!
 Here’s how to clean golf balls for your next game.

-Should beginners use hard or soft golf balls?
+Should beginner golfers use soft or hard balls?

 Recommended: How to Buy Golf Balls (Buying Guide)